2020 Major League Baseball season: Revised 60-game schedule

 On July 6, MLB released the revised schedule for the shortened 60-game season.
-In the new schedule, teams play 10 games against each of their four divisional opponents in three series, with an unequal number of home games against each opponent.
-Each team will have 20 home games for division opponents.
+In the new schedule, teams played 10 games against each of their four divisional opponents in three series, with an unequal number of home games against each opponent.
+Each team had 20 home games for division opponents.

-Interleague play will comprise the other 20 games of the schedule, all against the division of the opposite league, temporarily suspending the yearly rotation of which divisions play each other.
-Like normal seasons in which corresponding interleague divisions play each other (e.g. 2018), teams play six games against their "natural rival" and three or four games against each of the other four teams in the division.
+Interleague play comprised the other 20 games of the schedule, all against the division of the opposite league, temporarily suspending the yearly rotation of which divisions play each other.
+Like normal seasons in which corresponding interleague divisions play each other (e.g. 2018), teams played six games against their "natural rival" and three or four games against each of the other four teams in the division.
 However, for this year only, the Cleveland Indians were paired with the Pittsburgh Pirates instead of their normal rivals, the Cincinnati Reds, and the Detroit Tigers were paired with the Reds instead of the Pirates.
 This was done to reduce travel for all four teams.

 The season started on July 23, with two games: New York Yankees at Washington Nationals and San Francisco Giants at Los Angeles Dodgers.
 The remaining 26 teams opened the season on July 24.

-On July 23, MLB and MLBPA announced that the postseason will be an expanded 16-team playoff tournament for 2020 only, instead of the normal 10-team tournament.
-All first and second place teams in the six divisions will qualify for the playoffs.
-The final two spots in each league will go to the remaining teams with the best win–loss records.
-The teams in each league will be seeded by division winners (1–3), division runners-up (4–6), and best teams remaining (7–8).
-Seeding ties will be resolved by head-to-head record, intra-league record, and record in final 20 intra-league games, to remove the necessity for additional games.
-The first round of the playoffs will be a best-of-three series called the Wild Card Series, with all games to be played at the home of the higher seeded team.
-After that, the postseason will follow the usual pattern of five-game Division series, seven-game League Championship Series, and a seven-game World Series.
+On July 23, MLB and MLBPA announced that the postseason would be an expanded 16-team playoff tournament for 2020 only, instead of the normal 10-team tournament.
+All first and second place teams in the six divisions would qualify for the playoffs.
+The final two spots in each league would go to the remaining teams with the best win–loss records.
+The teams in each league would be seeded by division winners (1–3), division runners-up (4–6), and best teams remaining (7–8).
+Seeding ties would be resolved by head-to-head record, intra-league record, and record in final 20 intra-league games, to remove the necessity for additional games.
+The first round of the playoffs would be a best-of-three series called the Wild Card Series, with all games to be played at the home of the higher seeded team.
+After that, the postseason would follow the usual pattern of five-game Division series, seven-game League Championship Series, and a seven-game World Series.